sejvlpet/HTTP_Server/README.md

 # HTTP SERVER
 * Project implements simple HTTP Server in C++.
-To serve multiple requests, server implements thread pool.
+Server can handle more requests at once using thread pool.
 * Project has been implemented as a semester work for Programing and algorimtization 2 at FIT CTU.
 * To compile use either `$ make`, which compiles project and generates documentation, or `$ make compile` which only compiles project.